ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

      - FIS forwards the file secret to EKSS (still encrypted) in exchange for a secret ID.
      - FIS updates the `FileUnderInterrogation` with the new secret ID.
 2. `GET /storages/{storage_alias}/uploads`: Serve a list of new file uploads (yet to be interrogated)
-   - Authorization requires a token created with both the FIS public key and the Data Hub-specific private key
+   - Authorization requires a 2-layer token created with both the FIS public key and the Data Hub-specific private key:
-     - Token should contain a sub-token encrypted with the Data Hub's private key and `storage_alias` and be encrypted with FIS public key.
+     - The inner layer contains the `storage_alias` and is encrypted with the Data Hub's private key.
-     - FIS decrypts the outer token to learn which Data Hub public key to use to decrypt the inner token.
-The inner token certifies that the request was indeed sent from the given Data Hub.
+     - The outer layer *also* contains the `storage_alias` in addition to the inner layer described above, and is encrypted with FIS public key.
-     - Inner token, signed by the Data Hub private key, also contains the storage alias
+     - FIS decrypts the outer token layer with its private key to learn which Data Hub public key to use to decrypt the inner layer.
+The inner layer certifies that the request was indeed sent from the given Data Hub.
    - Returns `200 OK` and a list of `FileUnderInterrogation` objects for files awaiting interrogation
    - Description:
      - FIS gets the `FileUnderInterrogation` objects which match the requested storage alias and have both `can_remove=False` and `interrogated=False`, i.e. interrogations which haven't reached a conclusion yet.
      - FIS returns the list of `FileUnderInterrogation` objects with the `secret_id` field omitted.
 3. `GET /uploads/{file_id}/can_remove`: Returns a bool indicating whether a file can be removed from the `interrogation` bucket
-   - Authorization requires a token created with both the FIS public key and the Data Hub-specific private key
+   - Authorization requires a 2-layer token created with both the FIS public key and the Data Hub-specific private key:
-     - Token should contain a sub-token encrypted with the Data Hub's private key and `storage_alias` and be encrypted with FIS public key.
+     - The inner layer contains the file ID and is encrypted with the Data Hub's private key
-     - FIS decrypts the outer token to learn which Data Hub public key to use to decrypt the inner token.
-The inner token certifies that the request was indeed sent from the given Data Hub.
+     - The outer layer contains the `storage_alias` in addition to the inner layer described above, and is encrypted with FIS public key.
-     - Inner token, signed by the Data Hub private key, contains the file ID
+     - FIS decrypts the outer token layer with its private key to learn which Data Hub public key to use to decrypt the inner layer.
+The inner layer certifies that the request was indeed sent from the given Data Hub.
    - Returns `200 OK` and the value of the `can_remove` field of the requested `FileUnderInterrogation`
    - Description:
      - FIS finds the existing `FileUnderInterrogation` in its database, raising an error if it doesn't find it (should be translated to True as an HTTP response but logged within the service as an error).
      - Returns the value of `FileUnderInterrogation.can_remove`
 4. `POST /interrogation-reports`: Accept an interrogation report
-   - Authorization requires a token created with both the FIS public key and the Data Hub-specific private key
+   - Authorization requires a 2-layer token created with both the FIS public key and the Data Hub-specific private key:
-     - Token should contain a sub-token encrypted with the Data Hub's private key and `storage_alias` and be encrypted with FIS public key.
+     - The inner layer contains the file ID and is encrypted with the Data Hub's private key
-     - FIS decrypts the outer token to learn which Data Hub public key to use to decrypt the inner token.
-The inner token certifies that the request was indeed sent from the given Data Hub.
+     - The outer layer contains the `storage_alias` in addition to the inner layer described above, and is encrypted with FIS public key.
-     - Inner token, signed by the Data Hub private key, contains the file ID
+     - FIS decrypts the outer token layer with its private key to learn which Data Hub public key to use to decrypt the inner layer.
+The inner layer certifies that the request was indeed sent from the given Data Hub.
    - Request body must contain a payload conforming to the `InterrogationReport` [schema](#interrogationreport)
    - Returns `204 NO CONTENT`
    - Description: